centrifugal/documentation/clients/javascript.md

-`user` **string** is your web application's current user ID. **It can be empty if you don't have logged in users but in this case you must enable** `anonymous` access option for channels in Centrifugo configuration (setting `anonymous: true` on top level or for namespace).
+`user` **string** is your web application's current user ID. **It can be empty if you don't have logged in users but in this case you must enable** `anonymous` access option for channels in Centrifugo configuration (setting `anonymous: true` on top level or for channel namespace).

 Note, that **it must be string type** even if your application uses numbers as user ID.
 Just convert that user ID number to string.